Siemens-Healthineers/K2s/addons/storage/ceph/README.md

 When Ceph is enabled with `-w`, K2s creates the Ceph `mgr/smb` user automatically.
 If you do not set a custom value in `config/ceph-config.json` under `smb.userName`, the default SMB user name is `smbuser`.

-The addon also generates a random password for that user and stores the credentials in the Kubernetes Secret named `smbcreds` in the namespace `storage-smb-ceph` (or the value configured in `smb.namespace`).
+The addon also generates a random password for that user and stores the credentials in the Kubernetes Secret named `smbcreds` in the namespace `storage-smb-ceph`.
 The Secret contains the fields:

 - `username`
 - `password`